SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 Book your slot early, as international centers may have limited seating.

-Need help?
 IvyStrides counselors are available to guide you through the entire SAT registration process.

-How The SAT is Scored in 2025?
+How the SAT Is Scored in 2026

 The SAT isn't graded like your school tests.
 Instead, it uses a composite scoring system that adds together your performance in two main sections.